More About Save A Life

 In February 2018, the state of Maine, Secretary of State officially approved SAL, Inc. as a domestic non-profit corporation in the state of Maine.

 WHERE WE ARE GOING… SAL, Inc. past and future strategies align with the Maine Opioid Response: 2021 Strategic Action Plan focus areas of leadership, treatment, prevention, and recovery support.
-In the next twelve months, SAL, Inc. plans to build a three-year strategic plan with a high level of community input, seek private and public grant monies to execute the strategies within the focus areas of leadership treatment, prevention, and recovery support resources for the Lincoln Lakes Region.
+By 2023 SAL, Inc. plans to build a three-year strategic plan with a high level of community input, seek private and public grant monies to execute the strategies within the focus areas of leadership treatment, prevention, and recovery support resources for the Lincoln Lakes Region.